 Although it seems texting is here to stay, we can still share our sentiments in more lasting and meaningful ways.
 The etiquette of letter writing is something we should all value and practice.

-Read our tips on writing a beautiful and memorable letter.
+Here are some tips on writing a beautiful and memorable letter.

-Letters of the past
+Letters of the Past

 In the not-so-distant past, handwritten letters were the only means of communication.
 Cellphones, email, and instant messenger didn’t exist.
 People were inspired to make their messages meaningful.
 Handwritten communication was more eloquent and graceful.